 Which Upgrades to Get On Archers First?

-Before jumping into the build order I feel you must know which upgrades to prioritize over others.
+Before jumping into this classic AoE2 build order I feel you must know which upgrades to prioritize over others.
 I have already posted a complete guide Explaining Blacksmith Upgrades ..
 I recommend checking that out for a detailed and illustrated explanation.

 In a nutshell here is the correct order to upgrade your archers: